net-daemon/hassclient2_prototype/README.md

 - Better fit DI with better separation of conserns
 - Simplify networking to be easier to manage
 - Separate connected and non-connected logic
 - Simplify interfaces and add extension methods
+- Remove any dynamic

 Todo: